sdsc-ordes/wedowind/docs/code_platform/code_platform.md

 ## Intended Usage

-Purpose: Publishing and accessing code.
+Purpose:

+- publishing code in a standardized manner
+- accessing code
+- sharing code as a community

 ## Requirements